AaronEhambram/hypascore_localization/README.md

 sudo make install                               # install the library cd ..
 ```
 6. [Install g2o](https://github.com/RainerKuemmerle/g2o): Here we also recommend the out of source build.
-The commit id to the g2o version that we use is shown in the following.
+The commit id to the g2o version that we use is given in the following.
 ```bash
 git clone https://github.com/RainerKuemmerle/g2o.git  # download the sources from GitHub cd g2o